Amazon Web Services Glossary

 Example: A bank creates a chatbot using Lex that helps customers check account balances and transfer money....

-Azure service for creating workflows that integrate apps, data, and services across organizations.
+Azure's low-code workflow automation service for integrating apps, data, and services.
 Like having a digital assistant that can connect different software tools and make them work together.
+It is Azure's equivalent of AWS Step Functions for visual, low-code orchestration.

 Example: A company uses Logic Apps to automatically save email attachments to SharePoint and notify the team ...